-The Australian Customs and Border Protection Service plays a major role at Perth Airport, screening every person and item that enters and leaves Australia.
+The Australian Customs and Border Protection Service plays an important role at Perth Airport, screening every person and item that enters and leaves Australia.
 In Australia, Customs and Border Protection officers collect import duties and sales tax, check passengers and baggage for illicit drugs, firearms (including replica guns such as BB guns), animal skins and other prohibited items (such as blowpipes and flick knives).

 Australian citizens no longer require their passports to be stamped by Customs and Border Protection following a decision to streamline the process for facilitating incoming and outgoing passengers.
 However, Customs and Border Protection are continuing to stamp the passports of foreign nationals.